onearth00/RoboND-Follow-me/REAdME.md

 ## Deep Learning Project <!-- omit in toc -->
-This project involved the building of a fully convolutional network (FCN) to which was trained to identify a target individual from a simulated drone camera feed.
+In this project, I trained a deep neural network to identify and track a target in simulation.
+So-called “follow me” applications like this are key to many fields of robotics and the very same techniques may be extended to scenarios like advanced cruise control in autonomous vehicles or human-robot collaboration in industry.

-The model is built within Tensorflow and Keras, and was trained using a p2.xlarge AWS EC2 instance.
+The model used in the semantic segmentation task is a 7-layer fully convolutional network (FCN), built in Tensorflow and Keras.
+The model training is accelerated with a p2.xlarge AWS EC2 instance.

-The original Udacity project repo is here.

 ## Neural network architecture <!-- omit in toc -->